iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     operator-85877979-s94vz                               1/1     Running   0          2m8s
     operator-85877979-xqtml                               1/1     Running   0          2m8s
     ```
-    If the status of all pods is Running as shown above, then IOMesh has been installed successfully.
+    If the status of all pods is `Running` as shown above, then IOMesh has been installed successfully.

 [1]: http://iomesh.com/charts
 [2]: http://www.iomesh.com/docs/installation/setup-iomesh-storage#setup-data-network

 ## Installing IOMesh on OpenShift

-IOMesh is also supported for the RedHat OpenShift container platform.
+IOMesh also provides support for the RedHat OpenShift container platform.
 You may install IOMesh through the IOMesh Operator on the OpenShift platform.

-You may also install and use IOMesh through the IOMesh Operator on the OperatorHub page of the Red Hat OpenShift Container Platform.
+**Prerequisites**
+- The OpenShift cluster has at least three worker nodes.
+- The OpenShift version is greater than 4.0.
+- Verify that each worker node meets [hardware requirements](#prerequisites.md).
+- Verify that there is at least 100 Gb of data disk in the `/opt` directory on each worker node to store IOMesh metadata.

 **Procedure**

 1. Run the following command to install IOMesh Operator dependencies and configure IOMesh specifications and settings for the IOMesh OpenShift cluster.

    Note that the command should be executed in an environment where `oc` or `kubectl` can access the OpenShift cluster.

     ```shell
     curl -sSL https://iomesh.run/iomesh-operator-pre-install-openshift.sh | sh -